-This 8th floor view of the Manatee River is breath-taking
+This eighth-floor view of the Manatee River is breathtaking

 After a 16-month construction period, the $23 million, eight-story SpringHill Suites by Marriott hotel, offering a panoramic view of the Manatee River and a rooftop swimming pool, is set to open Friday in downtown Bradenton.